jancc/blog.janw.name/posts/wireguard.md

 then connect with in order to have a tunneled connection into my home network.
 Create a configuration file in `/etc/wireguard/` called `wg0.conf`.
 Set its mode to `0600` because it will contain a private key and therefore shouldn't be world-readable.
-The configuration syntax is somethat similar to Windows' INI files.
+The configuration syntax is somewhat similar to Windows' INI files.
 The server's interface is configured like this:

     [Interface]